 It is an important task of the youth movement to wage internal struggle against these so-called revolutionaries who counterpose the struggle for socialism to the struggle for self-determination of oppressed people.
-They are neither revolutionaries, nor are they struggling for socialism.
+They are neither revolutionaries. struggling for socialism.
 Some of these aatack movements of national liberation-such as the courageous struggle of the Vietnamese-for not making the fight for the dictatorship of the proletariat the basis of unity of the liberation struggle.
 They do not recognize the right to self-determination of the Black people, saying that they are only super-exploited workers, that all nationalism is reactionary.
-All these are guilty of white national chauvinism which amounts to putting the intetests of the white ruling class ahead of the interests of the working class and the oppressed peoples of all countries.
+All these are guilty of white national chauvinism which amounts to putting the intetests of the white ruling class ahead of the interests of the working class and the oppressed peoples of all

 Others raise the slogan of national liberation, but deny the possibility of liberation before the establishment of socialism in the mother country, or equate the national liberation struggle with the fight for socialism in the whole country.
 These do not understand the basic principle that it is the task of socialists in the mother country to defend the right and possibility of separation and secession while it is the task of socialists in the colony to fight for socialism.
 In the white movement we must raise the slogan of self-determination, and chauvinistically equate it with the fight for socialism in the whole country.
 This does not deny that, because of the dual role of black workers in the mother country (both colonized and exploited as an internal work force), these black workers can play the leading role in the fight for socialism.
-It is only to say that the fight for the right of self-determination of the black people is a pre-condition to any kind of socialism in this country.
+It is only to say that the fight for the right of self-determination of the black people is a pre-condition to any kind of Our objective is to turn the school into its opposite.
+We will attempt to turn out of the schools an army of youth to fight against imperialism.
+To do this we challenge the function of universities in training, research, and recruiting for corporations and for the military.
+We challenge racist admissions and curriculums with the slogan Open Them Up Or Close Them Down.
+We attack the track system in the high schools and community colleges and all other forms of maintaining class and colonial structure like flunkouts, tuition increases etc. We demand that the schools serve the community, that the schools be made relevant to the needs of the community.